 The music didn’t sound so good.

-After all- squeezing music to MP3 devices can compromise the sound-so I’ve heard anyway.
+After all- squeezing music into MP3 devices can compromise the sound-so I’ve heard anyway.

 Then I thought- maybe it’s the headphones- maybe water got into it, or whatever else, and now that Amazon stopped shipping globally I shall be stuck with hearing my music in a distorted way.